-1 Units as described in Table 1.
-2 ETKF subindex indicates the ensemble size.
+2ETKF subindex indicates the ensemble size.

 Figure B1.
 CESM experiment.
-Example of Gaussian anamorphosis transformation in a control variable (minimum relative humidity for high stable cloud formation) and the sea surface temperature (SST) for both the model equivalent of the observations and the observation (transformation details in text) at a location ($245.3^{\circ}E$, $54.91^{\circ}S$) in the South Pacific (location shown in 5).
-Further description of symbols is as in Fig. 4.
+Example of Gaussian anamorphosis transformation in a control variable (minimum relative humidity for high stable cloud formation) and the sea surface temperature (SST) for both the model equivalent of the observations and the observation (transformation details in text) at a location (245.3°E, 54.91°S) in the South Pacific (location shown in 5).
+Further description of symbols is as Fig. 4.